Klaus Havenstein: Biography

 Havenstein married in 1958; his wife's name was Marina.

 In 1968 Havenstein played the voice of King Louie in the dubbed German version of the Walt Disney film The Jungle Book, and Fagin in the dub of Oliver and Company.
 He dubbed all the spoken and sung parts.
 Other voices he dubbed included those of Michel Galabru (Le Gendarme de St. Tropez), Gene Wilder (Frankenstein Junior, the German version of Young Frankenstein), Jack Lemmon (Mister Roberts), Alberto Sordi (Vitelloni) and Peter Ustinov.

 Havenstein also presented popular children's television programmes such as "Sport-Spiel-Spannung" ("sports, games, fun") and "Zwei aus einer Klasse" ("two from one school class").
 He acted in films and began to work with the Bavarian broadcasting company Bayerischer Rundfunk.
 This work lasted a long time: he made around 3,000 programmes over 46 years.
 One of the highlights of this work was his co-production of the children's series "Jeremias Schrumpelhut", in which he spoke all 50 roles himself.
 In 1996 he stopped working as a radio presenter to make way for younger blood.

 From 1990 to 1992 Havenstein directed the festival in Bad Vilbel.

 Later, he took on guest roles in various television programmes such as Rudis Tagesshow with Rudi Carrell, where he entertained the crowd along with Diether Krebs and Beatrice Richter.

-Klaus Havenstein died in the spring of 1998 of a heart condition and was buried in the Nordfriedhof cemetery in Munich.
+Klaus Havenstein died in the spring of 1998 of a heart attack and was buried in the Nordfriedhof cemetery in Munich.